Skip to content

 Veterans MST PTSD Claims Information

-Personal trauma for the purpose of VA disability compensation claims based on PTSD refers broadly to stressor events involving harm perpetrated by a person who is not considered part of an enemy force.
+Personal trauma for the purpose of VA disability compensation claims based on PTSD refers to stressor events involving harm perpetrated by a person not considered part of an enemy force.

 Examples: Assault, battery, robbery, mugging, stalking, harassment.

-Military sexual trauma (MST) is a subset of personal trauma and refers to sexual harassment, sexual assault, or rape that occurs in a military setting.
+Military sexual trauma (MST) is a subset of personal trauma and refers to sexual harassment, sexual assault, or rape in a military setting.

 Reference: For more information on processing claims for PTSD based on personal trauma, see